New York Central College

 Liberal arts college in New York state, U.S.

-New York Central College, commonly called New York Central College, McGrawville, and simply Central College, was a short-lived college founded in McGraw, New York, in 1848 by abolitionist Baptists led by Cyrus Pitt Grosvenor.
+New York Central College was a short-lived college founded in McGraw, New York, in 1848 by abolitionist Baptists led by Cyrus Pitt Grosvenor.
 The first college in the United States founded on the principle that all qualified students were welcome, it was sponsored by the American Baptist Free Mission Society, of which Grosvenor was a vice-president.

 It was chartered by New York State in April 1848, laid the cornerstone of its main building on July 4, and opened in September 1849.
 The school was further distinguished by both being radically anti-slavery and committed to the equality of the sexes.
 It has been called a predecessor of Cornell University.

 The college was primarily a large preparatory school, and lasted about 10 years.
 Students at the college level were never more than a small minority of the student body.
 At the first commencement in 1855, there were five graduates among a student body of well over 100, including some enrolled at the primary level.
 Nonetheless, it was not an academy, whose studies ended at the high school level, but offered education beyond.